zenonine/navi/navi/README.md

 The goal of this library is to create a simple declarative navigation API for Flutter projects.

-You only need to know how to use 2 simple classes: `RouteStack` class, `StackOutlet` widget and nothing more.
+To use the library, you only need to know how to use 2 simple classes: `RouteStack` class, `StackOutlet` widget and nothing more.

 ```
 // This stack only have a single page: [HomePage()]